janine-holanda/janine-oliveira-capstone-edothub/README.md

 * order_id (Primary Key): Unique identifier for each order
 * location: Room where the event will happen
-* quantity_of_people: Number of people attending the event
+* number_of_guests: Number of people attending the event
 * event_date: Date of the event
 * event_start_time: Start time of the event
 * event_end_time: End time of the event
 * event_name: Name of the event
 * host_name: Name of the event host
-* inside_or_outside: Indicates if the event is inside or outside the room
 * breakfast: Boolean indicating if breakfast is included
 * am_break: Boolean indicating if AM break is included
 * lunch: Boolean indicating if lunch is included